camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/kafka.md

 ### How do I set or override additional client properties?

-The following example sets a new client property `client.id` and overrides SASL mechanism to SCRAM SHA-256 instead of plain text:
+The following example sets a new client property `client.id` and overrides the SASL mechanism to `SCRAM SHA-256` instead of plain text:

 ```
 = {